-PJM Membersmay be involved with transmission operations, generation operations, load service operations, and/or PJM Energy Market participation.
+PJM Members may be involved with transmission operations, generation operations, load service operations, and/or PJM Energy Market participation.
 For each of these operations, a different control center category has been designated.

-For generation operations, the control center category is the Market Operations Center (MOC).
-An entity that participates in the PJM Operating Agreement and assists PJM in operating and controlling generation within the PJM RTO establishes a Market Operations Center (MOC) to facilitate its responsibilities regarding the security of the PJM RTO.
+For generation operations, the control center category is the Market Operations Center (MOC), which is established by participating generating entities to facilitate their responsibilities regarding the reliability of the PJM RTO.

-For each of the services listed below, data is exchanged between the MOC, PJM and one or more of the other PJM Member control center categories-Transmission Owners (TOs), Load Service Centers (LSCs), and Marketing Centers, corresponding to Regional Transmission Owners, Load Serving Entities and Marketers.
+For each of the services listed, data is exchanged between the MOC, PJM and one or more of the other PJM member control center categories -Transmission Owners (TOs), Load Service Centers (LSCs), and Marketing Centers, corresponding to Regional Transmission Owners, Load Serving Entities and Marketers.

 - Generation Scheduling Services

 - EMS Services

 - Historical EMS Data Services

-- · Energy Transaction Services
+- Energy Transaction Services

-- · Long-term Planning Services
+- Long-term Planning Services

-- · PJM Administration Services
+- PJM Administration Services